Improve Post-Quantum Cryptography Security with CSPM

 Post-quantum cryptography is a field that's still developing.
 Existing PKE methods use the complexity of factoring, discrete logarithm problems, and the difficulty of calculating the elliptic curve discrete logarithm.
 It is just a matter of time before large-scale quantum computers can decipher the code these techniques produce.
 Post-quantum cryptography algorithms will ensure systems are resistant (using complex mathematical problems) to attackers, even those with access to a quantum computer.

 To defend against the brute force of quantum computers, security leaders need to start thinking about post-quantum cryptography.
-It is important for organizations to decide whether to replace their traditional systems or supplement them with post-quantum cryptographic systems depending on available resources and costs.
+It is important for organisations to decide whether to replace their traditional systems or supplement them with post-quantum cryptographic systems depending on available resources and costs.

 What is Cloud security posture management?